 Enlarged spleen and lymph nodes

-The spleen is an organ in the abdomen, while lymph nodes are small structures in the neck, underarms, chest, abdomen and groin.
-The spleen and lymph nodes are part of the body’s lymphatic system, which filters toxins, stores blood cells and helps fight infection.
 When leukaemia causes a build-up of abnormal white blood cells, the lymph nodes and spleen can become swollen.
 An enlarged spleen can cause pain or discomfort in the abdomen or back.

-Less common symptoms of leukaemia include bone or joint pain, swollen and tender gums, skin rashes, headaches, weight loss, vision problems, vomiting and chest pains.
+These include bone or joint pain, swollen and tender gums, skin rashes, headaches, weight loss, vision problems, vomiting and chest pains.

 View the Cancer Council NSW editorial policy.